Top 9 AI Productivity Tools for Digital Workflow Management

 Image Source: perplexity.ai

-Perplexity is a conversational AI search engine that reads through sources and gives you a direct summary with citations.
-Think of it as Google AI Overviews or Arc Search, but more interactive.
+Perplexity is a conversational AI answer engine that reads through sources and gives you direct answers with citations.
+Think of it as a more interactive search experience that combines AI summaries with links to their original sources.

-It pulls data from live web pages, organizes it, and delivers answers you can trust because each point comes with a reference.
-For anyone doing research, it cuts out the extra steps of scanning through ten different Google search results.
+It pulls information from live web pages, organizes it, and delivers answers with references attached.
+For anyone doing research, that cuts down the extra work of opening and comparing multiple search results manually.

 Key Features

-• Conversational AI – Answers in plain language and keeps context across questions.
+• Conversational AI – Gives clear answers and keeps context in all follow-up questions.

 • Real-time search – Pulls fresh data from the web instead of only relying on training data.

-• Cited sources – Every answer links back to the original content.
+• Cited sources – Every answer links back to its original sources for verification.

 • Search modes – Focus searches on news, research papers, videos, or social platforms.